 Tramline refers mostly to the boundary lines themselves or to the Alleys (side tramline and rear tramline).

 A tumble drop shot is a variation of a normal drop shot that causes the shuttle to flip, end over end.

-Underhand refers to any shot taken with an upward arm and wrist motion.
+The underhand technique refers to any shot taken with an upward arm and wrist motion.

-Walls is a term used to define the minimum distance from the baseline perimeter to the nearest surrounding wall.
+Walls is a term used to define a minimum distance from the baseline perimeter to the nearest surrounding wall.
 Regular badminton match wall distance is five feet from the baseline and four feet from the sideline.

-BWF World Junior Championships are also called the World Junior Badminton Championships.
+The BWF World Junior Championships are also called the World Junior Badminton Championships.
 The Badminton World Federation organises the annual tournament for junior badminton players under-19 years.

 Yonex is a badminton racket manufacturer which achieves precise control and function by creating ultra-lightweight strong and stable racquets.

-Badminton Terms and Definitions: A-Z Terminologies used by Players and Officials in Badminton
+Badminton Terms and Definitions: A-Z Terminologies used by Players and Officials